 D-SNP integration levels

-- Coordination-Only D-SNP: minimal integration, basic information sharing
+- Coordination-Only D-SNP: the baseline tier, with basic information sharing between the plan and the state

 - AIP D-SNP (Applicable Integrated Plan): coordinated grievance and appeal processes between Medicare and Medicaid